-- Explain the procedure for those wishing to report an administrative error or register a complaint with the CMO about any aspect of its dealings with them, including any failure to adhere to the Code, giving the means by which the individual can address the organisation (post, telephone, email, etc.) and giving a timescale within which the matter can be resolved, with an undertaking to notify the individual if the matter cannot be resolved within the timescale given. - Explain the formal complaints procedure and the circumstances under which it may be used, and to whom a complaint may be addressed. - Describe the appeal stages and timescales which will apply if a complaint has not been dealt with to an individual's satisfaction. - Describe the further stages which an individual may invoke, if necessary (including the independent complaints review mechanism offered by the CMO). - In addition to describing the procedures for dealing with complaints and disputes relating to its internal operation, a CMO's code should also separately highlight the functions of the Copyright Tribunal in relation to licensing bodies and schemes, contact details for which should be supplied (or explain that the CMO will highlight this when relevant, when responding to individual complaints or disputes).
+- Describe the appeal stages and timescales which will apply if a complaint has not been dealt with to an individual's satisfaction. - Describe any further stages which an individual may invoke, if necessary (including any external review mechanism offered by the CMO). - In addition to describing the procedures for dealing with complaints and disputes relating to its internal operation, a CMO's code should also separately highlight the functions of the Copyright Tribunal in relation to licensing bodies and schemes, contact details for which should be supplied (or explain that the CMO will highlight this when relevant, when responding to individual complaints or disputes).